-For the novice a few things are important to know.
-The genus name (first word) is the ‘group or family’ name, written in italics and always capitalized.
-The species name (second word) is the name of the individuals species, italicized and the first letter is always in lower case.
-If the second name starts with a capital letter it is then a hybrid orchid (a cross between two individuals species or hybrids – usually man made).
+For the novice, a few things are important to know.
+The genus name (first word) is the ‘group or family’ name, written in italics with its first letter capitalized.
+The species name (second word) is the name of the individual’s species, also italicized, but the first letter is always in lower case.
+If the second name starts with a capital letter it is then a hybrid orchid (a cross between two individual species or hybrids – usually man made).

-The second name in past was a “Latinized” version of the name of the individual who discovered the orchid. (e.g. Rothschild yields rothschildianum)
+In the past, the second name was a ‘Latinized’ version of the name of the individual who discovered the orchid. (e.g. Rothschild yields rothschildianum)

-Following the first two names you may find a description or version name such as “alba” (an albino form) and or a given name to identify a plant with unique characteristics among it’s siblings (growers will sometimes recognize a family member eg. “Mary”).
+Following the first two names, a description or version name follows, such as ‘alba’ (an albino form) and/or a given name to identify a plant with unique characteristics among its siblings (growers will sometimes recognize a family member eg. ‘Mary’).

 Finally, there may follow a series of abbreviations in capital letters.
-These indicate the awards the plant has received by orchid show judges and when purchasing an orchid the more awards the better. (eg. AM /AOS)
+These indicate the awards that the plant has received by orchid show judges, and when purchasing an orchid, the more awards the better. (eg. AM /AOS)

-On labels you will find two orchid names separated by an “X”.
-This indicates the two plants have been bred together with the mother (seed pod parent) named first and the father (pollen giving parent) named second.
+On labels you will find two orchid names separated by an ‘X’.
+The ‘X’ identifies a cross, and indicates that the two plants have been bred together with the mother (seed pod parent) named first and the father (pollen giving parent) named second.
 This cross can be registered with a single name.

 To learn more on naming of orchids and the rules that apply, one can acquire The Handbook on Orchid Nomenclature and Regulation.